Malad residents oust illegal cell tower from terrace

-Residents clueless In its complaint, the society even alleged that the builder had taken monthly maintenance fees - ranging between Rs 5,000-6,000 per month, from January 2011, but had not bothered to deposit the amount in the society account.
+In its complaint, the society even alleged that the builder had taken monthly maintenance fees - ranging between Rs 5,000-6,000 per month, from January 2011, but had not bothered to deposit the amount in the society account.
 Neither had the builders submitted proper records.
 They also complained that they had been kept in the dark about the agreement reached between the builder and cellular company.

 Kalpesh Mehta, a committee member of the society said, "The builder had entered into a lease agreement with M/s Indus Tower Ltd in December 2009 for a period of five years.
 The lease allowed the company to use an area of approximately 250 square feet to install signaling equipments.
 The two parties agreed that the builders would be receiving over Rs 5 lakh per year, and the amount would be increased after three years.
 The cell tower company, however, was allegedly using over 1,500 sq feet of the terrace space.
 Apart from antennas, a tower and a feeder cabin, the entire terrace and building had a mesh of cables spread over it."

-No permission taken When they observed that the cellular company was not lifting a finger to remove the towers, residents approached the local building proposal department.
+When they observed that the cellular company was not lifting a finger to remove the towers, residents approached the local building proposal department.
 It was then that they realised that the builder had taken no permission from the BMC or other statutory bodies before allowing installation of the said towers.
 An official complaint was lodged with the Kandivli department of the building proposal department.
 However, even this body failed to take any action.
 Finally, the society's representatives met Municipal Commissioner Subodh Kumar, who immediately intervened, asking the concerned department to take necessary action.

-The Other Side When contacted, an Indus Tower official confirmed that the tower had been removed from the building, but refused to speak any further on the matter.
+When contacted, an Indus Tower official confirmed that the tower had been removed from the building, but refused to speak any further on the matter.

 Niranjan Shah, partner of M/s Rushab Enterprises, the builders, said, "There are few residents who bear grudges against us, and are levelling baseless allegations against us.
 We have handed over the possession of the building long ago, and the cellular towers on the building terrace has already been removed."